Trump And Democrats Agree On $2 Trillion For Infrastructure, But Not On How To Pay

 The Democratic leaders say the onus is on the president to come up with a way to pay for the improvements.
 "Certainly in the Senate, if we don't have [Trump] on board, it will be very had to get the Senate to go along," Schumer said.

+The tone of Tuesday's meeting was in marked contrast to the last time Democratic leaders met with the president, prior to a 35-day government shutdown over funding for a border wall.
+The tense back-and-forth was broadcast live.

+Democratic leaders and the president are now in a heated battle over subpoenas as lawmakers investigate Trump's business dealings, and some in the party are talking about possible impeachment.
+Yet a Democratic source familiar with discussion called the meeting "uncharacteristically muted."

-Schumer said the group would meet again in three weeks to get the president's funding ideas.
-Schumer also said the president did not repeat threats he has made in previous meetings with Democrats — that if congressional investigations of him continue, he will not work with Democrats on legislation.
+Schumer said the president did not repeat threats he has made in previous meetings with Democrats — that if congressional investigations of him continue, he will not work with Democrats on legislation.

 "He didn't bring it up," Schumer said.
 "We can do both at once," he said, later adding, "The two are not mutually exclusive, and we were glad he didn't make it that way."